 Competitive Flower and Plant Exhibit

-with 11 Classes of arrangements, including the new ones of Ikebana and Bouquet.
+with 11 Classes of arrangements.
 We are including resource links below to help everyone with instructions on how to make spectacular arrangements just like a professional.

-New this year is an expansion of our Youth Entries to include a category for families so everyone can join in the fun.
+New this year is an expansion of our Youth Entries to include a category for entries from groups of students from school classrooms.

 Rules and Registration